pranabdas/python-tutorial/docs/machine-learning/ml.md

 **Classification vs. regression:**

+There are two broad types of supervised machine learning problems: classification and regression.
 If the labels or result space is discrete, then it is a classification.
 On the other hand, if the result space is continuous, it is a regression problem.